GMC Savana Insurance Rates

 Premium estimates by type of coverage:

-These estimates include $500 physical damage deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Includes $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
 Rates include averaging for all 50 states and Savana models.

 Insurance Price Range by Risk and Coverage

-For the normal driver, insurance rates for a GMC Savana range from the low end price of $510 for your basic liability-only policy to a high rate of $2,586 for a driver that may need high-risk insurance.
+Using a 40-year-old driver as an example, insurance rates for a GMC Savana go from the low end price of $510 for a discount liability-only rate to a high rate of $2,586 for high-risk insurance.

 Insurance Price Range by Location

-These rate differences illustrate why all drivers should compare rates based on a specific location, rather than relying on rate averages.
+These rate differences illustrate why all drivers should compare rates based on a specific location, rather than using averaged prices.

 Use the form below to get customized rates for your location.